Diophantine tori and nonselfadjoint inverse spectral problems: Quantum Birkhoff normal form

 Therefore, setting $\psi = \tw \psi \circ b(\eta)$, the original mapping is given by

 with generating function $\phi(y,\xi) = \xi\cdot y + \tw \psi(\xi)$, and $\tw \psi$ is now allowed to be complex-valued.

 \end{proof}

 \begin{remark} Note that Proposition \ref{uniq} only classifies transformations which preserve independence of the angular variables for a {\it general} symbol $\tw p(\xi,\epsilon,h) = a\cdot \xi + \mathcal{O}(2)$ (while leaving the frequencies $a$ unchanged).
 That is, if a transformation has this property with respect to {\it any} such $\tw p$, then it is easy to see the transformation must satisfy the hypotheses of Proposition \ref{uniq}.
-A priori, some specific $\tw p$ may admit more symmetries than the type described. \end{remark}
+A priori, some specific symbol may admit more symmetries than the type described.
+See also Corollary \ref{coruniq}. \end{remark}

-In fact, our main result can be used to prove that this does not happen.
-Indeed, the normal form need not be unique for the reduction process described in the previous section to make sense, and then then eigenvalue asymptotics proven in \cite{HSV} apply.
-We will see below that once we fix a choice of $a$, by allowing ourselves flexibility in varying $\epsilon$ relative to $h$, we can recover the rest of the asymptotic expansion, which implies uniqueness.
-Thus we have

-\begin{prop} The quantum Birkhoff normal form of $P_\epsilon$ near a Diophantine torus is uniquely defined once a choice of the Diophantine frequencies $a$ is fixed. \end{prop}